onosproject/onos-test/docs/run.md

 ```

 To setup the cluster, onit creates a unique namespace within which to create test resources,
-deploys [Atomix] inside the test namespace, and configures and deploys onos-config nodes.
+deploys [Atomix][atomix] inside the test namespace, and configures and deploys onos-config nodes.
 Once the cluster is setup, the command will output the name of the test namespace.
 The namespace
 can be used to view test resources via `kubectl`: